-A main motive for capacity reserves is a concern over prices when the spot market is supply constrained.
-An obvious solution would seem to be that consumers worried about prices instead sign financial contracts to hedge their spot price risk.
-I show that the socially optimal capacity reserve is indeed close to zero if consumers can purchase call options in a competitive financial market that renders the equilibrium option price equal to the expected option payment.
-The market diversifies away all risk in this case.
-But consumers would still prefer the capacity mechanism because the capacity payments to producers are distributed across all consumers, even those who do not demand any hedge, whereas the financial contract is a private cost.
-A policy maker who attached more weight to specific consumer interests would have an incentive to introduce capacity reserves even if inefficient.
-Furthermore, it is doubtful whether sellers can always diversify away all risk.
-For instance, they can be liquidity constrained retailers or producers.9 Capacity reserves arise in equilibrium and can be welfare improving even under financial contracting in case buyers and sellers strictly benefit from risk reduction.
+An alternative to hedging spot prices through capacity reserves would be for consumers worried about prices to sign financial contracts.
+Section 5 shows that the socially optimal capacity reserve is close to zero if consumers can purchase call options in a competitive financial market that renders the equilibrium option price equal to the expected option payment.
+But if sellers of such contracts cannot diversify away all risk, for instance because they are liquidity constrained, then capacity reserves can be welfare improving even under financial contracting.
+Individual consumers always prefer to hedge through a capacity reserve because capacity payments are distributed across all consumers, whereas the financial contract is a private cost.
+A policy maker who attached more weight to specific consumer interests would then have an incentive to introduce capacity reserves even if inefficient.

-I finally consider the effect of defining supply shortage at the national level instead of at the aggregate level, and requiring that capacity reserves be directed towards solving domestic capacity problems.
+I consider in Section 6 the effect of defining supply shortage at the national level instead of at the aggregate level, and requiring that capacity reserves be directed towards solving domestic capacity problems.
 The resulting dispatch of the capacity reserve then is inefficient, which makes market-based outcomes comparatively more attractive from an efficiency viewpoint.
 This reduces the socially optimal and equilibrium capacity reserve.